njcbora10tha/sfquickstarts/site/sfguides/src/visual_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 <!-- ------------------------ -->
 ## Add Weather Data from Snowflake Marketplace
+You may have to click the home icon at the top left of the screen in order to see Marketplace.

 ### Click on Data Marketplace and type WEATHER in Search Snowflake Marketplace toolbar

+You will need to click on the square that says Global Weather & Climate Data for BI.

 ![Search Dataset](assets/Weather_DM_1.png)